Thomas Cook European Timetable: History and overview

 The idea that Thomas Cook & Son should publish a compendium of railway and steamship timetables for continental Europe was proposed by Cook employee John Bredall and approved by John Mason Cook, son of company founder Thomas Cook.
 The first issue was published in March 1873, under the title Cook's Continental Time Tables & Tourist's Handbook.
 The first editor, part-time only, was John Bredall.
 The title was later altered to Cook's Continental Time Tables, Tourist's Handbook and Steamship Tables.
 Publication was quarterly until the beginning of 1883, and monthly thereafter.
 Except for a break during World War II, publication has continued to be monthly ever since 1883.
-The Timetable has only had six editors-in-chief in its history.
+The Timetable has only had seven editors-in-chief in its history.
 John Bredall was followed in 1914 by C. H. Davies.
-Later editors were H. V. Francis (1946–52), John H. Price (1952–85, then Managing Editor until 1988), Brendan H. Fox (1985–2013), and John Potter (since 2014).
+Later editors were H. V. Francis (1946–52), John H. Price (1952–85, then Managing Editor until 1988), Brendan H. Fox (1985–2013), John Potter (2014–2024), and Chris Woodcock (since 2025).
 So as to remain sufficiently compact that it can be easily carried by a railway traveller, the Timetable does not show every scheduled train, every line and every station for each country, but shows all major lines and most minor lines.
 It has always been a softcover book.

 World War I did not interrupt publication, but emphasis during the war was shifted more to shipping services, the result of disruption of rail service in several countries.
 During World War II, however, the timetable's publication was suspended, the last prewar issue being that of August 1939.
 Publication resumed in 1946.
+June 2011 marked the 1500th edition.

 Cook's chief competitor, Bradshaw's Continental Railway Guide, also ceased publication in 1939, but did not resume after the war (A Bradshaw Guide covering just the United Kingdom survived until 1961).
 This improved the potential for significant increase in sales of the Cook's Timetable in the postwar period, and Thomas Cook began to offer it in the form of a monthly subscription, in addition to selling individual copies.